 These so-called conservatives are not interested in the preservation of our particular plural democracy — unless they maintain the dominant voting bloc therein, something they’ve enjoyed for more than 200 years.

-Surely there are factions within this white Christian nationalist movement that are ambivalent about certain aspects the Trump campaign/presidency (it’s frankly difficult to see where one ends and the other beings).
+Surely factions within this white Christian nationalist movement are ambivalent about certain aspects the Trump campaign/presidency (it’s frankly difficult to see where one ends and the other beings).
 What does unite them, however, is the desire to maintain white, patriarchal, moneyed/corporate control over 21st century American culture, government, economy and foreign policy.
 They only love and seek to preserve a republic they can control, apparently.
-[Since the early 1880s, and not coincidentally, it just happens that white America north and south has asserted that control largely through its municipal police forces.]
+Since the early 1880s, and not coincidentally, it just so happens that white America north and south has asserted social control largely through its municipal police forces.

 Any America these white nationalists cannot control is a country they’d sooner run into the ground, as in “charge the cockpit or die.”
 This Flight 93 reference is no idle metaphor but one spelled out explicitly by formerly anonymous blogger, now senior White House aide Michael Anton in an essay he published back in September 2016.
 It galvanized so many on the right because it spelled out and affirmed the stakes for white Americans so very clearly and starkly.

 What Anton might not have realized?
 We have indeed been here before.
 Or rather white southerners have been here before.
-Trump’s increasingly post-Reconstruction-inspired movement is following that template with alarming consistency.
+Trump’s increasingly post-Reconstruction-inspired movement has followed that template with alarming consistency.

 Sound alarmist?
 Well, let’s back up a bit: When Mitt Romney was defeated by Barack Obama in the November 2012 presidential election, the Republican establishment spent a great deal of time and money examining what exactly went wrong — and how the GOP (which had nevertheless already embarked on a highly disciplined and effective effort to pool conservative jurists for spots on the federal bench and pack state legislatures with movement conservatives) might avoid similar electoral rebukes at the national level.
 Amid this apparent soul searching, the demographics painted for the Grand Ol’ Party a daunting picture: Not only had the Obama coalition of coastals, urbanites and minorities scored consecutive presidential victories but demographers predicted that further maturation of Hispanic voting blocks in particular would soon condemn the GOP and its largest voting block — non-urban white men and women — to permanent minority status when it came to national elections.